attraclab/chestnut_picker_ros/README.md

 **NOTE**
-Normally the robot will automatically start once it got power on, the start up scripts are in `autostart_scripts` directory.
+Normally the robot will automatically start once it got power on, the start up scripts are in `autostart_scripts` [directory](https://github.com/ginzafarm/chestnut_picker_ros/tree/dev-pwmcart/autostart_scripts).
 If you don't want the robot to be auto-start, you can remove the start file with this command below.

 `rm ~/.config/autostart/start_all.desktop`

-`reboot`
+`sudo reboot`

 If you remove this and want to make it auto-start again, please run the command below.

 `cd /home/nvidia/chestnut_picker_ros/autostart_scripts/_config_autostart`

 `cp start_all.desktop ~/.config/autostart/`

-`reboot`
+`sudo reboot`